Samuel Read Hall Library: Resources

 The Samuel Read Hall library now occupies 29239 sqft and is home to 113,000 volumes, including books, CDs, DVDs, reference books, archival information, curriculum material, audiobooks, maps and games.
 The library subscribes to 25 periodical databases, with approximately 71,000 searches run annually.

 Within the library, there are several areas designated for specific groups or courses of study.
 The first floor is home to the Center for Rural Students, the periodical archives and the current print periodicals.
 The second floor houses the majority of the book collection, the Senator Graham S. Newell Vermont room, the Vermont Room historical collection, the college archives, the children's collection, a computer lab, the Information Technology department, and the Instructional Materials Center, which contains teaching resources for students entering the education field.

 The Graham Newell Vermont Room is available for use as a meeting or conference room, and an adjoining room known as the Vermont Room contains a collection of materials relating to the state's history and, in particular, the three counties of the Northeast Kingdom: Caledonia, Essex, and Orleans.
 These include town reports, books, newspapers, geological guides, laws, and more.
 The library is also home to the college archives, including yearbooks, photographs, student newspapers and other material related to the history of the college.

 The LSC Academic Support Center is found on the third floor of the library, along with the reference collection, the Casual Reading Collection and audio and visual media, including CDs, DVDs, VHS tapes, records and audiobooks.

 There are four group study rooms distributed around the library.
-One of these study rooms is equipped with a VHS/DVD player, and one is outfitted with a VHS/DVD player, PlayStation 3, computer and large television for group viewing.
-There is a reference/information help desk that is staffed by a librarian between 8AM and 8PM every day.
-The library is generally open from 8AM-11PM Monday-Thursday, 8AM -4PM Fridays, 12PM-5PM Saturdays and 12PM-11PM Sundays during the academic year.